dburic/bash-scripts/README.md

 List of scripts
 ------------------------------

+- add       - add files to a project
 - jump      - quickly jump to a directory
 - kwstart   - quickly start a file or URL via keyword
 - onevim    - edit files using only one Vim instance